rrrrando/php-tinker.nvim/README.md

 </details>

 ## Roadmap
-Nothing.
-Don't expect anything from me.

-But if I have time, maybe a couple of these will get done:
+If I have time, I might tackle some of these:
 - Add more configuration where applicable
   - e.g. hooks for the startup process, so you can replace the default `"Tinker away!"` text with something useful like dependency imports
 - Add a help entry